 What's the best Melbourne University college?

 We hear this question a lot.
 And while we may be a little biased, we think it’s Trinity of course!
 The best way to decide is to see for yourself though.
-We will be scheduling a number of open days in semester 2 where you can get a tour of Trinity College with our dean.
-You can also take a tour on the official University of Melbourne virtual Open Day on Saturday 12 September.
+We will be scheduling a number of 'online open day' sessions as part of the official University of Melbourne virtual Open Day on Saturday 12 September.